-A/V Production II is the second course in the A/V Production program of study intended to prepare students for a careers in audio/video production.
-Building on knowledge acquired in A/V Production I, this course advances technical skill in utilizing industry equipment related to lighting and audio, and it places special emphasis on the research and technical writing involved in planning productions.
+AVV Production II is the second course in the AVV Production program of study intended to prepare students for careers in audio/visual production.
+Building on knowledge acquired in AVV Production I, this course advances technical skills in utilizing industry equipment related to lighting and audio, and it places special emphasis on the research and technical writing involved in planning productions.
 Upon completion of this course, proficient students will be able to plan, capture, and edit research-based productions of increasing complexity, individually and through collaboration in teams.
-In addition to more robust career preparation, standards in this course include an investigation of concerns affecting a/v production businesses, such as ethical and legal issues, technology, funding, and the organization of professional roles in various industries.
+In addition to more robust career preparation, standards in this course include an investigation of concerns affecting A/V production businesses, such as ethical and legal issues, technology, funding, and the organization of professional roles in various industries.
 Students will continue compiling artifacts for inclusion in their portfolios, which they will carry with them throughout the full sequence of courses in this program of study.
-Standards in this course are aligned with Tennessee State Standards for English Language Arts & Literacy in Technical Subjects, as well as Tennessee State Standards for Physical World Concepts, Physical Science, and Physics.